pygame/pygame/docs/reST/ref/pixelcopy.rst

 | :sl:`pygame module for general pixel array copying`

-The :mod:`pygame.pixelcopy` module contains functions for copying between surfaces and objects exporting an array structure interface.
+The ``pygame.pixelcopy`` module contains functions for copying between surfaces and objects exporting an array structure interface.
 It is a backend for :mod:`pygame.surfarray`, adding NumPy support.
-But pixelcopy is more, general, and intended for direct use (see the :func:`pygame.examples.pixelcopy.main` example.
+But pixelcopy is more general, and intended for direct use.

 The array struct interface exposes an array's data in a standard way.
 It was introduced in NumPy.
 In Python 2.7 and above it is replaced by the